JackScottAU/SNOCOM/README.md

 8KiB (2048 32-bit words)

-Plus accumulator, counter, and instruction pointer.
+Plus accumulator and instruction pointer.

 ## Goals

 1. Write a fully functional SNOCOM emulator.
 2. Write an assembler for SNOCOM.
-3. Get remaining programs from the NMA into ROM files.
+3. Get remaining programs from the NMA into ROM and tape files.
 4. Build a physical SNOCOM.

 ## Current Status